steve-community/steve/README.md

 1. Database preparation:

+    **Important**: Make sure that the time zone of the MySQL server is the same as [the time zone of SteVe](src/main/java/de/rwth/idsg/steve/SteveConfiguration.java#L46).
+Since `UTC` is strongly recommended by OCPP, it is the default in SteVe and you should set it in MySQL, accordingly.

     Make sure MySQL is reachable via TCP (e.g., remove `skip-networking` from `my.cnf`).
-    The following MySQL statements can be used as database initialization (adjust database name and credentials according to your setup):
+    The following MySQL statements can be used as database initialization (adjust database name and credentials according to your setup).

+    * For MySQL 5.7:
         ```
         CREATE DATABASE stevedb CHARACTER SET utf8 COLLATE utf8_unicode_ci;
         GRANT ALL PRIVILEGES ON stevedb.* TO 'steve'@'localhost' IDENTIFIED BY 'changeme';
         GRANT SELECT ON mysql.proc TO 'steve'@'localhost' IDENTIFIED BY 'changeme';
         ```

-    **Important**: Make sure that the time zone of the MySQL server is the same as [the time zone of SteVe](src/main/java/de/rwth/idsg/steve/SteveConfiguration.java#L46).
-Since `UTC` is strongly recommended by OCPP, it is the default in SteVe and you should set it in MySQL, accordingly.
+    * For MySQL 8:
+        ```
+        CREATE DATABASE stevedb CHARACTER SET utf8 COLLATE utf8_unicode_ci;
+        CREATE USER 'steve'@'localhost' IDENTIFIED BY 'changeme';
+        GRANT ALL PRIVILEGES ON stevedb.* TO 'steve'@'localhost';
+        GRANT SUPER ON *.* TO 'steve'@'localhost';
+        ```
+        Note: The statement `GRANT SUPER [...]` is only necessary to execute some of the previous migration files and is only needed for the initial database setup.
+Afterwards, you can remove this privilage by executing
+        ```
+        REVOKE SUPER ON *.* FROM 'steve'@'localhost';
+        ```

 2. Download and extract tarball:

     You can download and extract the SteVe releases using the following commands (replace X.X.X with the desired version number):